"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "It's probably the best and most complete biography of Dumbledore ever written," Scorpius enthused.
 "Some people write it off, because they think Doge was biased in Dumbledore's favour, but Doge knew him better than anyone.
 They were friends for more than a hundred years, and ..." he caught sight of Albus's face, "... and you don't like it."
 He deflated noticeably.

 "No, I do," said Albus quickly.
 "It's - er - a really thoughtful gift.
 I'm actually surprised it's taken you this long to give me anything to do with Dumbledore.
 Usually, it's the first thing people think of, because of my name."

-"Because you're both called Albus and you're both gay," explained Scorpius.
+"Because you're both called Albus, and you're both gay," explained Scorpius.
 "I thought it would be obvious, but I guess not."

 Albus's mouth dropped open, and his eyebrows sprang toward his hairline.
 "Dumbledore was gay?"

-It was Scorpius's turn to frown.
+Scorpius frowned.
 "I figured you knew."